jamestmartin/desert-of-the-surreal/conjectures/framework.md

 In addition to being compatible with both truth-preserving and falsity-preserving modes of reasoning, degree-preserving entailment may also preserve more sophisticated truth values than "true" or "false".
 (TODO: Elaborate.)

+Lq is a sort of non-commutative or order logic and a sort of compensatory fuzzy logic; Lq is not a T-norm fuzzy logic.

+We can immediately partition sorts of degree-preserving entailment or refutation systems into those which are compensatory or non-compensatory.

+(TODO: verify) T-norm fuzzy logics are non-compensatory fuzzy logics.

 ### Axioms
 The property of axioms describes which variants of the identity axiom are valid.